-Ever since this has been understood, the traditional ("intuitionistic Martin-Löf"-)type theory of [ML75][NPS90] has essentially come to be known as homotopy type theory (HoTT) - specifically so if accompanied by one further "univalence" axiom13 (for more on this see the companion article around [TQP, (105)]) which enforces that identification of data types themselves coincides with their operational equivalence (exposition in [Ac11]).
+Ever since this has been understood, the traditional ("intuitionistic Martin-Löf"-)type theory of [ML75][NPS90] has essentially come to be known as homotopy type theory (HoTT) - specifically so if accompanied by one further "univalence" axiom18 (for more on this see the companion article around [TQP, (105)]) which enforces that identification of data types themselves coincides with their operational equivalence (exposition in [Ac11]).

 The standard textbook account for "informal" (human-readable) HoTT is [UFP13], exposition may be found in [BLL13], gentle introduction in [Rij18][Rij23] (the former more extensive); and see the companion article [TQP, §5].
-Available software that runs homotopically typed programs includes Agda14 and Coq15.
+Available software that verifies homotopically typed programs includes Coq19 and Agda20 and software that also runs such programs is given by CubicalAgda21.

 Literature 1.8 (Linear homotopically typed languge).
 Based on the developments of HoTT (Lit.
 1.7) and in view of the idea of linear data typing for quantum languages (Lit.
 1.4) we had previously argued [Sch14a][Sch14b] that there should exist a linear enhancement of HoTT providing, in addition, a natural formal language for motivic (stable) homotopy (tangent ∞-toposes, Lit.
 1.21) and quantum systems.
-After some partial proposals for such dependent linear type systems ([KPB15][Va15, §3][McB16][Va17][Lu18][Atk18][FKS20][MEO21], see also earlier discussion in [SSt04])16, a satisfactory Linear Homotopy Type Theory (LHoTT) has recently been presented by M. Riley [Ri22a], see also [Ri22b][Ri23].
+After some partial proposals for such dependent linear type systems ([KPB15][Va15, §3][McB16][Va17][Lu18][Atk18][FKS20][MEO21], see also earlier discussion in [SSt04])22, a satisfactory Linear Homotopy Type Theory (LHoTT) has recently been presented by M. Riley [Ri22a], see also [Ri22b][Ri23].

 For embedding (Lit.
 1.6) the monadic quantum effects of §2 into LHoTT all we need is that LHoTT verifies the Motivic Yoga (Def.
-2.18), which is the case by the discussion in [Ri22a, §2.4].
+2.20), which is the case by the discussion in [Ri22a, §2.4].